 The reality?
 Those words built a dam between me and writing for years.

 But because I have a writer’s soul, words popped through chinks in the dam.
 Then whole sections caved and words poured out in the form of greeting cards, stories and essays.
-I was published in national magazines, including Family Circle, Fitness and Highlights for Children.
+I was published in national magazines, including Family Circle, and Fitness.

 I tried my hand at writing a novel for children.